bramley/phplist-plugin-common/README.md

 ## Version history ##

     version     Description
-    3.7.15+20180402 Minor internal changes
+    3.7.16+20180525 Update plugin translations for all languages on logout 3.7.15+20180402 Minor internal changes
     3.7.14+20180328 Display description and documentation url on the plugins page 3.7.13+20180321 Coding standards changes